xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 ## Product reviews: Multivendor-specific configuration

-If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings to the Multi-vendor module {% link "settings page" ref_nFq48dhr %}.
-The store administrator must check and adjust these settings.
+If enabled in a Multivendor X-Cart store, the addon "Product reviews" adds a couple of settings on the Multi-vendor module {% link "settings page" ref_nFq48dhr %}.

-First, in the section **Appearance**,
+In the section **Appearance**, the settings that require the attention of the store administrator are as follows:

-   *   **Base vendor rating on**: Specify whether vendor rating should be based on detailed categorized rating or product rating.
+   *   **Base vendor rating on**: This setting has effect on the way vendor ratings are formed.

+       If it is set to "_detailed categorized rating_", customers are allowed to rate their experience purchasing from vendors.
+In this case, a vendor rating is formed of the star ratings provided by customers evaluating the purchase from the following viewpoints:
+  - whether the item they received is as described;
+  - whether the communication with the vendor was problem-free;
+  - whether the shipping speed was fast enough.

+       If the setting "Base vendor rating on" is adjusted to "_product rating_", a vendor rating is formed as a result of aggregation of ratings given by customers to the products of this vendor.

    *   **Show vendor rating**: (This setting is available if the addon [Product reviews](https://market.x-cart.com/addons/product-reviews.html "Configuring the Multi-vendor addon") is installed and enabled.)
 Enable this if you want ratings and reviews to be shown for vendors.